nacho692/pa-dlna-chromecast/docs/source/pa-dlna.rst

 .. option::  --msearch-interval MSEARCH_INTERVAL, -m MSEARCH_INTERVAL

-   Set the time interval in seconds between the sending of the MSEARCH datagrams used for device discovery (default: 60)
+   Set the time interval in seconds between the sending of the MSEARCH datagrams used for UPnP device discovery (default: 60).

+.. option::  --msearch-port MSEARCH_PORT, -p MSEARCH_PORT

+   Set the local UDP port for receiving MSEARCH response messages from UPnP devices, a value of ``0`` means letting the operating system choose an ephemeral port (default: 0).

 .. option::  --ttl TTL